On tau functions associated with linear systems

-so $(d/dz)K_{(z)}$ has a simple pole at $a_j/2$.
-By (3.37), $(d/dz)\log \det (I+K_z)$ has a pole at $a_j/2$. (iii) Schlesinger [51] observed that the system (5.17) is consistent if and only if the family of solutions satisfies an isomonodromy condition with respect to infinitesimal deformation, or equivalently that a certain family of differential operators commutes.
-Let ${\cal D}^1$ be the space of first order differential operators in time parameters $t=(t_1, \dots, t_n )$ with coefficients in $M_2({\bf C}(\lambda , t))$, and let
+where the final step follows from a standard formula. (ii) Schlesinger [51] observed that the system (8.26) is consistent if and only if the family of solutions satisfies an isomonodromy condition with respect to infinitesimal deformation, or equivalently that the family of differential operators commutes.
+When forming products $L_jL_k$, one evaluates at $t_j=s_j$ after differentiation, and by hypothesis $L_jL_k-L_kL_j=0$.
+The variational equation for the pole $t_j$ is